a4lamber/Leetcode/data structure implementaion/linked_list/README.md

 # Readme
 ---

-I implement the singly linked list following the textbook by Prof Kenneth and codebasics.
+I implemented the singly linked list following the textbook by Prof Kenneth and codebasics tutorial.
 The code is in the hyperlink here [SLinkedList class](SLinkedList.py).

 ## Problem 1 (from codebasics youtuber)